 - Up and down moods never seem to be just calm

-Remember that your child is in distress.
+Remember, your child is in distress.
 Therefore, limits are needed, and understanding and options to calm them down.
-When children present in this way, they operate on their “lower downstairs brain” ( Limbic and Reptilian Brains ), which means they must learn how to calm down this system.
+When children present in this way, they operate on their “lower downstairs brain” ( Limbic and Reptilian Brains), which means they must learn how to calm down this system.
 Contact me for a consultation if you are struggling.